karthik-u94/SharedCalcDemo/README.md

 Node.js api with angularJS front end to perform calculations.
 Results should remain between sessions.
 Show the last 10 calculations descending from most recent to oldest.

+Calculations are loged in a json file called 'calculations.json'.
+At any time it won't store more than 10 most recent calculations

 Used socket.io with node to acheive concurrent updates of calculation history in case of multiple users

 ## Requirements